I personally couldn’t live without my motorcycle tank bag.

 May interfere if you stand up when you ride

 I’m obviously a big fan of tank bags and think that the pros outweigh the cons.
-However, it is really important that you pay attention to these cons because tank bag problems can be avoided by choosing the right bag for your bike.
+However, it is really important that you pay attention to these cons because many problems can be avoided by choosing the right bag for your bike.

-Even if you think you hate tank bags, you might love them once you switch to a different style of bag.
+Even if you think you hate tank bags, you might love them once you switch to a different style.

 The size is right for general, everyday use.

 Well designed and functional with numerous pockets and compartments.